jlchan/jlchan.github.io/_pages/about.md

 ## Recent news:

+* November 2019: graduate students Kaihang Guo and Philip Wu presented work on wave propagation in acoustic-elastic media and entropy stable schemes for the shallow water equations at the SIAM LA-TX sectional meeting in Dallas, TX.
+* October 2019: our paper ["A weight-adjusted discontinuous Galerkin method for the poroelastic wave equation: penalty fluxes and micro-heterogeneities"](https://www.sciencedirect.com/science/article/pii/S0021999119307661) has been accepted to the Journal of Computational Physics.
 * September 2019: our preprint "Entropy stable reduced order modeling of nonlinear conservation laws" is available as an [arXiv preprint](https://arxiv.org/abs/1909.09103).
 * September 2019: Jesse Chan gave a talk to the Computational and Applied Mathematics group at ORNL in Oak Ridge, TN.
 * August 2019: our paper ["Skew-symmetric entropy stable modal discontinuous Galerkin formulations"](https://arxiv.org/abs/1902.01828) was accepted to the Journal of Scientific Computing.